-July 11th we celebrate World Population Day.
+On July 11th we celebrate World Population Day.
 We are currently with over 7.6 billion people on this planet.
 Even though that number keeps rising, the growth has slowed.
 And it is believed that the total population will stop growing in the coming decennia.

 I strongly believe that every woman and man should be able to decide how many times they want to embrace parenthood.
 But I also see the danger of our growing population.
-With China still being the number 1 country with the largest population, it lifted their controversial “one-child” policy a few years ago.
+With China still being the number 1 country with the largest population, it lifted its controversial “one-child” policy a few years ago.
 Fearing that their growing numbers of elderly people would impact their economy negatively in the years to come.
-The policy however was a violation on our human rights.
+The policy however was a violation of our human rights.